crlxs/homelab/picluster/deployments/monitoring/README.md

 # Persistency

 As prometheus/grafana pods get destroyed and recreated they will loose the configurations made.
-To avoid this, I have:
+To avoid this, I will be mounting the required pod directories to an NFS share for persistency:

   1. Attached an SSD to the pi-m, new gpt table + 1 partition with fdisk, formatted the partition to ext4 with mkfs.ext4 and mounted it through /etc/fstab on /mnt.
   2. Mkdired /mnt/grafana and /mnt/prometheus.